AI-Tech-Research-Lab/CNAS/README.md

 - *tiny_ml* is a figure of merit, introduced in CBNAS, accounting jointly for *params*, *macs*, *activations* and the related constraints.
 - *avg_macs* is a figure of merit, introduced in EDANAS, for Early Exit Neural Networks accounting for the sum of the number of MACs of each exit of an EENN weighted by the exit ratios of the data.
 It is different from *macs* which accounts for the number of MACs of the backbone network (i.e., considering the network with a single exit, the final classifier).
 - *top1_robust* is a figure of merit, introduced in FLATNAS, accounting jointly for top1 accuracy and the flatness of the loss landscape.
 It is a metric for OOD generalization.
-- Choose an appropriate `--vld_size` to guide the search, e.g. 5,000 for CIFAR-10.
 - To launch the search you can simply run a file in the `scripts` folder.
 - Output file structure:
   - Every architecture sampled during search has `net.subnet` and `net.stats` stored in the corresponding iteration dir.